 Coursework and assessment

-You are expected to demonstrate an understanding of the relevant theory as applied to your professional practice, and also demonstrate technical, academic, and professional skills.
+All assignments allow you to address an area of contextual relevance and professional interest related to the course you are studying.
+You are expected to demonstrate an understanding of relevant theory, to use that understanding to reflect on your professional practice, and to demonstrate technical, academic, and professional skills as you develop action.
 All assignments will be followed by both formative and summative feedback.

 Course unit list

 The course unit details given below are subject to change, and are the latest example of the curriculum available on this course of study.